gg7/docker-parquet-mr/readme.md

 I wanted to build jars for `parquet-cli` and `parquet-tools` on Gentoo.

-The upstream documentation isn't very good and is also Debian specific.
+The upstream documentation is [wrong](https://github.com/apache/parquet-mr/pull/438) and is also Debian specific.

 # Usage